Agoric/documentation/main/javascript-modifications/ses-guide.md

 For historical reasons, the ECMAScript specification requires the *primordials* to be mutable (`Array.prototype.push = yourFunction` is valid ECMAScript but not recommended).
-With SES you can turn the current realm into an *immutable realm*; a realm within which the primordials are deeply frozen.
+By using the SES shim and calling `lockdown()`, you can turn the current realm into an *immutable realm*; a realm within which the primordials are deeply frozen.

 SES also lets programs create *Compartments*.
 These are "mini-realms".
 A Compartment has its own dedicated global object and environment, but